edumeet/edumeet/E2EE.md

 **Library.** `ts-mls` ([npm](https://www.npmjs.com/package/ts-mls),
-[GitHub](https://github.com/LukaJCB/ts-mls)) is a TypeScript implementation of RFC 9420, version 1.6.4 as of August 2026, MIT licensed, about 690 KB unpacked, with one dependency, `@hpke/core`, which runs entirely on the Web Cryptography API with no WebAssembly.
+[GitHub](https://github.com/LukaJCB/ts-mls)) is a TypeScript implementation of RFC 9420, version 1.6.4 as of August 2026 and 2.0.0-rc.16 on `main` in September 2026, which is the version to build on (see the spike results), MIT licensed, about 690 KB unpacked, with one dependency, `@hpke/core`, plus `@noble` peer packages that must be installed alongside it.
+Together they run HPKE, AEAD, key derivation and hashing on the Web Cryptography API and signatures in pure JavaScript through `@noble/curves`, with no WebAssembly either way.
 It exports what this plan needs: group creation and joining, `createCommit` and `processMessage`, external joins from a published `GroupInfo` (`joinGroupExternal`, `createGroupInfoWithExternalPubAndRatchetTree`), the MLS exporter (`mlsExporter`), external proposals, re-initialisation, pre-shared keys, basic and X.509